ECO3014 : Public Economics

 • Political participation.

-VI.
+VII.
 COLLECTIVE DECISION-MAKING

 • Social Choice Theory, Impossibility Theorem and Voting Paradox